 - Two bouncy seats for simultaneous bottle-feeding

-- Two high chairs (this or this)
+- Two high chairs (a booster seat like this or a standalone like this)

 - A double stroller.
 You won’t be able to get away with a single stroller, so a double is a must.